ipeaGIT/r5r/README.md

 4. `expanded_travel_time_matrix()`
-   * Calculates travel time matrices between origin destination pairs with additional information such routes used and total time disaggregated by access, waiting, in-vehicle and transfer times.
+   * Calculates travel time matrices between origin destination pairs with additional information such as routes used and total time disaggregated by access, waiting, in-vehicle and transfer times.

 5. `detailed_itineraries()`